GoogleChrome/web.dev/src/site/content/en/fast/debugging-layout-shifts/index.md

 ---

-The first part of this article discusses tooling for debugging layout shifts;
-the second part of this article discusses the thought process to use when identifying the cause of a layout shift.
+The first part of this article discusses tooling for debugging layout shifts, while the second part discusses the thought process to use when identifying the cause of a layout shift.